antistud/runwaytool/README.md

 4. View your projected cash flow and runway
 5. Use the financial memo editor to document your plans and assumptions

+## Data Persistence

+Your data is automatically saved to your browser's local storage, so it will persist between sessions.
+You can also:

+- **Save Data**: Manually save your current data to local storage
+- **Reset Data**: Clear all data and return to default values
+- **Export Data**: Download your data as a JSON file for backup or sharing
+- **Import Data**: Upload a previously exported JSON file to restore your data

 ## License

 MIT